SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### logics

-A ⟮logic⟯ is a ⟮formal system.⟯
+A ⟮logic⟯ is ⟮a ＿formal system＿.⟯

 #### propositional logic

-The ⟮elements of ＿the alphabet＿⟯ of ⟮＿a propositional logic⟯＿ are the ⟮＿propositional constants＿⟯, ⟮＿propositional variables＿⟯, and ⟮＿logical connectives＿⟯.
+The ⟮elements of ＿the alphabet＿⟯ of ⟮＿a propositional logic⟯＿ are the ⟮＿propositional variables＿⟯ and ⟮＿logical connectives＿⟯.

 ##### terminology